wsjung0516/ci-cd-start/README.md

 3. Backend task: Backend Web program (image 3, no. 3)
 4. Frontend task Frontend Web program (image 3, no. 4)
 5. When a new image is updated in ECS by monitoring from ECR, current running application task is not automatically updated actually (to control the update time and to apply various variables).
 Two tasks run concurrently for a certain period of time.
 6. When Docker images are pushed to ECR, the administrator must manually update the task for the modified program.
 When an update operation is in progress, the current running task is not stopped, as the original task remains working for a period of time, waiting for the new task to be updated, and then the old task is seamlessly replaced by the new task.
-While these background operations are in progress, users can continue their operations (web programs) without stopping.
+While these background operations are in progress, users can continue their operations (web programs) without stopping and interrupting.

 image 3.
 ![](images/ci-cd3.png)